magentabusiness/magentabusiness.github.io/docs/trendz/widget-filter-by-alias.md

 * Entity List - will show list of devices
 * Trendz view - line chart that will show temperature of selected device

-On ThingsBoard side we setup a dashboard and add 2 widgets.
+On IoT Hub side we setup a dashboard and add 2 widgets.
 Detailed instruction how to do this is not part of this tutorial, so here are brief steps:
 * Create **all_devices** alias that resolves all devices with type **Machine**
 * Create **selected_device** alias with type **entity form dashboard state** - this alias hold reference to selected device